You are here

 - Transcripts from institutions outside the US must be in English or include an authentic English translation and have been evaluated by a NACES member for course-by-course equivalency.
 Note: Unofficial transcripts are not accepted.
 Please do not include them in your application.

-- Out-of-state applicants who completed an alternative preparation program and who have not yet accrued the three years' fully licensed experience must also include an official, signed letter from the department of education in the state in which you completed the alternative program confirming that you completed a state-approved program.
+- Out-of-state applicants who completed an alternative preparation program and who have not yet accrued the three years' fully licensed experience must also include an official, signed letter from the department of education in the state in which you completed the alternative program confirming that the program you completed was indeed state-approved.
 It must also outline the program requirements for the alternative program you completed.

 - Obtain the results for any CDE-accepted PLACE or PRAXIS exams you have passed.
 Do not include results for exams other than those specifically accepted by the state of Colorado.
 If you have not taken any of the exams listed, please do not select an exam in the pull-down menu.
 CDE will review your application materials to determine whether an exam is required.
-You can view our Credentialing Guide for Out-of-State Applicants for clarification on what to expect from the licensure evaluation process.
+Our Credentialing Guide for Out-of-State Applicants provides clarification on what to expect from the licensure evaluation process.

 - Your employment history will help determine the type of Colorado license you will be issued.
 It is critical that you include the information below: